 For literacy, the test has one section (65 questions).
 The available time is 120 minutes.

 For numeracy only, the test has two sections.
 It is important not to rush section 1 because you will not be able to return to section 1 once you commence section 2.
 The total available time is 120 minutes.
 The estimated time for section 1 (52 questions) is 90-95 minutes.
 The estimated time for section 2 (13 questions) is 25-30 minutes.

 The on-screen calculator

-For section 1 of the numeracy test, an online basic calculator is provided.
+For section 1 of the numeracy test, an on-screen basic calculator is provided.
 There is considerable variability in the way different calculators function.
-Registered candidates are strongly advised to familiarise themselves with the functionality of the calculator prior to sitting the numeracy test.
-The on-screen calculator is available in the Sample and Practice Questions via your ACER candidate account.
+Registered candidates are strongly advised to familiarise themselves with the functionality of the on-screen calculator prior to sitting the numeracy test.
+The on-screen calculator is available in the Practice Questions via your ACER candidate account.